CU-ESIIL/Maka-Sitomniya/docs/contributing.md

    - **Expected vs. actual behavior**
    - **Screenshots (if applicable)**

-Be respectful and check existing issues before opening a new one.
+Please be respectful, follow principles of Wolakota, and check existing issues before opening a new one.

 ## 🔧 Making Code Changes
 ### **1. Fork & Clone the Repository**